Beijing tightens controls over popular microblogs

 Still, investors may be slightly more relaxed, as they have been expecting tighter regulation for some time now, said Dick Wei, a Hong Kong-based analyst with JPMorgan.

-The impact would depend on how the new regulations were executed, he added.
+The impact will depend on how the new regulations are executed, he added.

 "If you look at the real-name registration for the online-games industry back a couple of years ago, the execution of the real-name registration on the online games industry did not impact the online game usage," Wei said.